Venn1998/ObjectRecognition_Detectron2/README.md

 The project was developed on Google Colab.

-To ease the data preparation I’ve moved the “annotations\_sample.json” file out of the “car” folder
+To ease the data preparation I’ve moved the “annotations\_sample.json” file out of the “cars” folder

 The output with the car boxes in (Cx,Cy,W,H) format is in the file: “car\_bboxes\_RightFormat.csv”